erjank/teaching/performance.md

     feedback on it.
 Organize feedback along two axes: positive vs. negative and content vs. presentation.

-1. Have each person in the class add one point to a 2x2 grid on a whiteboard (or in the shared notes) without duplicating any points that are already up there.
+2. Have each person in the class add one point to a 2x2 grid on a whiteboard (or in the shared notes) without duplicating any points that are already up there.

 What did other people see that you missed?
 What did they think that you strongly agree or disagree with?

+FIXME: step 3 is to compare feedback with some provided by us.

 ### Feedback on Your Teaching

 1. Split into groups of three.

-1. Have each person introduce themselves and then explain, in no more than 90 seconds, the key idea or ideas from the Carpentry lesson episode they chose before the start of the training course to another person in the group while the third person records it (video and audio) using a cell phone or some other handheld device.
+2. Have each person introduce themselves and then explain, in no more than 90 seconds, the key idea or ideas from the Carpentry lesson episode they chose before the start of the training course to another person in the group while the third person records it (video and audio) using a cell phone or some other handheld device.

-1. After the first person finishes, rotate roles (she becomes the videographer, her audience becomes the instructor, the person who was recording becomes the audience) and then rotate roles again.
+3. After the first person finishes, rotate roles (she becomes the videographer, her audience becomes the instructor, the person who was recording becomes the audience) and then rotate roles again.

-1. After everyone in the group of three has finished teaching, watch the videos as a group.
+4. After everyone in the group of three has finished teaching, watch the videos as a group.
 Everyone gives feedback on all three videos, i.e., people give feedback on themselves as well as on others.

-1. After everyone has given feedback on all of the videos, return to the main group and put all of the feedback into the notes.
+5. After everyone has given feedback on all of the videos, return to the main group and put all of the feedback into the notes.
 Again, try to divide positive from negative and content from presentation.
 Try also to identify each person's tells: what do they do that betrays